 Sarah Schwartz - Arts/Law

-Applicants must be currently enrolled at the University of Sydney in the Faculty of Law and should have completed the undergraduate or JD compulsory unit International Law.
+Applicants must be currently enrolled at the University of Sydney in the Faculty of Law and should have completed the undergraduate or JD compulsory unit Public International Law.
 Applicants should also have a strong overall academic record and a demonstrated interest in international affairs or foreign policy.

 How to apply

 - Complete all sections of the application form (pdf)

 - Write a statement of interest (maximum one page)